arenaxr/arena-py/docs/beginner.md

 arena.run_tasks()
 ```

-Now, go into the scene to see your cube!
+Now, go into the scene to see your box!

 # Appendix
 ```python